-The Contacts app is not enabled by default in ownCloud 8 and needs to be enabled seperately.
+The Contacts app is not enabled by default in ownCloud 9.0 and needs to be enabled seperately.
 It is also not a supported core app.
-You may ask your ownCloud server admin to enable it, and if you are your own admin consult the Installation > Installing and Managing Apps section of the ownCloud Server Administration Manual.
+It is currently under heavy development, so documentation has moved to the documentation Wiki on Github.